roflmaostc/drtvam/docs/src/index.rst

 particular, we support:

 * Printing in scattering media.
-* Printing with arbitrary container geometry, or occluding objects (e.g. overprinting), with correct handling of the light transport.
+* Printing with arbitrary container geometry (round, square, ...), or occluding objects (e.g. overprinting), with correct handling of the light transport.
 * Printing with a variety of projection models, and an arbitrary